eth-protocol-fellows/protocol-studies/docs/eps/week8-dev.md

 Before starting with the week 8 development content, make yourself familiar with resources in previous weeks, especially week 3 resources on consensus layer.

 Paul will dive into Teku, consensus client implementation in Java.
-You should have at least basic knowledge of Java syntax.
+You should have at least basic knowledge of the language syntax.

 Additionally, you can read and get ready by studying the following resources: